 Be sure to use links within your post, include some headers and sub-headers, and add images to really beef up your post.
 Formatting comes last, so I wouldn’t really get caught up in trying to make your post perfect while crafting it and gathering ideas.
 One step at a time.

 Use plugins like WordPress SEO by Yoast to verify that your post has green lights for good search engine optimization.
 You’ll want to get all the SEO help you can for Google.
 Specifically, you should:

 - use a strong keyword throughout the post, including within your titles, description, headers, and subheaders

 - be sure to include metatags in each post

 - check your post URL to be sure it includes your keyword as well

 Promote, Promote, Promote.

-Here’s your chance to get out there in social media world and tell the blogosphere about your latest post.
-But be sure you promote within your circle of influence first- your Google+ and Facebook groups, Twitter followers, and don’t forget to Pin it.
+Here’s your chance to get out there in the social media world and tell the blogosphere about your latest post.
+But be sure you promote within your circle of influence first- your Google+ and Facebook groups, and Twitter followers, and don’t forget to Pin it.

 Set up your tweets to be scheduled throughout the week promoting your latest content so you can get the most value for your time on the post.